Highlights Of The Program

 PANEL DISCUSSION ON THE FINANCIAL SUSTAINABILITY OF HYDROGEN PRODUCTION

-• Optimising hydrogen–renewable synergies to improve storage, transport, grid integration and enable required technological upgrades
+• Optimising hydrogen–renewable synergies to improve storage, transport, and grid integration while enabling the required technological upgrades

-• Determining optimal hydrogen mix including renewable blue and nuclear to meet Europe demand sustainably
+• Determining the optimal hydrogen mix, including renewable, blue, and nuclear sources, to meet European demand sustainably

 14:00 - 14:25